+Three Mon Three Months Ended

+(in thousands) Marc h 31,

+2015 2014

-(in thousands) Three Months Ended March 31, led 201 4 20 013 Change in fair value of common stock warrant liability \$ 378 \$ 162
+Change in fair value of common stock warrant liability \$ (31) \$ 378

-We account for common stock warrants in accordance with applicable accounting guidance provided in ASC Topic 815 "Derivatives and Hedging - Contracts in Entity's Own Equity" (ASC 815), either as derivative liabilities or as equity instruments depending on the specific terms of the warrant agreement.
+We account for common stock warrants in accordance with applicable accounting guidance provided in Accounting Standards Codification (ASC) Topic 815 "Derivatives and Hedging - Contracts in Entity's Own Equity" (ASC 815), either as derivative liabilities or as equity instruments depending on the specific terms of the warrant agreement.
 Derivative warrant liabilities are valued at the date of initial issuance and as of each subsequent balance sheet date using the Black-Scholes or trinomial pricing models, depending on the terms of the applicable warrant agreement.
 Changes in the fair value of the warrants are reflected in the consolidated statement of operations as "Change in the fair value of common stock warrant liability."
-See, Note 6 to our Consolidated Financial Statements in this Quarterly Report on Form 10-Q, and our 2013 Form 10-K, "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Results of Operations - Change in Fair Value of Common Stock Warrant Liability."
+See, Note 5, "Common Stock Warrant Liability," in the Notes to Consolidated Financial Statements (unaudited) in this Quarterly Report on Form 10-Q, and "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Results of Operations - Change in Fair Value of Common Stock Warrant Liability" in our 2014 Form 10-K.

-Changes in the fair value of common stock warrant liability generally are due to changes in our common stock share price during the periods.
+Changes in the fair value of common stock warrant liability generally are due to changes in our common stock share price during the periods presented.